NicHub/STM32-E407-BLINK/README.md

 # S T M 3 2 - E 4 0 7    B L I N K

 Hello World example for the [STM32-E407 board](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware) on [PlatformIO](https://platformio.org) with the Arduino framework.
-The upload is done with an USB cable and not with a JTAG programmer.
+The upload is done with a USB cable and not with a JTAG programmer.

 > This example works only if the STM32 platform version is 5.6.0 or higher.
 You can check the current version of this platform in your editor (VSCode on macOS for me), in the `PlatformIO Home / Platforms` pane.
-The STM32 platform is automaticaly installed by PlatformIO during the first build.
+The STM32 platform is automatically installed by PlatformIO during the first build.
 >
 > This example didn’t work at first and the debugging story can be read here:
 > <https://community.platformio.org/t/stm32-e407-doesn-t-work-on-pio/9303/13>